apify/apify-sdk-js/packages/apify/README.md

 ### Basic Example

-Actor SDK requires [Node.js](https://nodejs.org/en/) 16 or later.
+Apify SDK requires [Node.js](https://nodejs.org/en/) 16 or later.
-Add Actor SDK to any Node.js project by running:
+Add Apify SDK to any Node.js project by running:

 ```bash
 npm install apify crawlee playwright
 ```

 > For this example, we'll also install the [`crawlee`](https://npmjs.org/crawlee) module, as it now provides the crawlers that were previously exported
-> by the Apify SDK.
-If you don't plan on writing crawlers in your actors, then you don't need to install it!
+> by Apify SDK.
+If you don't plan to use crawlers in your actors, then you don't need to install it!
 > Keep in mind that neither `playwright` nor `puppeteer` are bundled with `crawlee` in order to reduce install size and allow greater
 > flexibility.
 That's why we manually install it with NPM.
 You can choose one, both, or neither.

-There are two ways to initialize your actor: by using the `Actor.main()` function you're probably used to, or by calling `Actor.init()` and `Actor.exit()` manually, which also helps reduce the indentation level of your code, to keep it readable.
+There are two ways to initialize your actor: by using the `Actor.main()` function you're probably used to, or by calling `Actor.init()` and `Actor.exit()` manually, which also helps reduce the indentation level of your code, to keep it more readable.

 #### Using `Actor.init()` and `Actor.exit()`